clausjs/Discord-Bot-Status-Watcher/README.md

 # discord_bot
-A discord bot for messing around with discord bots
+A discord bot to watch online statuses of other bots and report when they go down

 # First steps
 1. Create a `.env` file in your repo directory (or the directory the application will run from).